jkillingsworth/jkillingsworth.com/_posts/2021-02-25-generalizing-the-coin-toss-markov-model.md

     \end{document}
 {% endlatex %}

-We can use this Lagrangian function to find a valid set of weights by applying the optimization and root finding methods outlined in previous posts.
+We can use this Lagrangian function to find a valid set of weights by applying the optimization and root-finding methods outlined in previous posts.

 ## Example with Exponential Distribution